martin10/is-206/README.txt

 1. Download the files you would like to run.
 (only directories require Installation)

-2. Python files marked as ex*.py may be runned from a powershell(Microsoft) or Terminal(UNIX) with the following command: python ex*.py  -  example: python ex01.py
+2. Python files marked as ex*.py may be runned from a powershell(Windows) or a regular shell(OS X) with the following command: python ex*.py  -  example: python ex01.py

 3. Make sure you have python 2.7 innstalled on your computer

 4. Directories from this repository may most sucsessfully be runned with google app engine.

-4. Other files: such as *.txt or *.docs may be opened in word.
+4. Other files, such as *.txt or *.pdf may be opened in word, notepad, pages or equivalent software .

 5. If you want to run any of my files, please, do learn some basic terminal language.
 Having basic terminal language is an crucial factor for knowing how to run my files.